Graceful Chameleon Simple Guide

-The graceful chameleon is one of the most shared and popular chameleon species in the world.
-They are native to sub-Saharan Africa occupying forest regions but occasionally living in Savannas and farming areas across the south of the Sahara desert.
+The Graceful chameleon is one of the most shared and popular chameleon species in the world.
+They are native to sub-Saharan Africa occupying forest regions.
+Sometimes they live in Savannas and farming areas across the south of the Sahara desert.

 The fact that they are arboreal (live in trees) makes caring for pet chameleons tough.
-Graceful chameleons are only and very sensitive reptiles which need a lot of foliage for a habitat but more importantly for their exclusivity.
+Graceful lizards are only and very sensitive reptiles which need a lot of foliage for a habitat.
+And what is more importantly for their exclusivity.

 Graceful Chameleon Care